ghassanelgendy/Competitive-Programming-Solutions/README.md

-# My CP-Solutions in atCoder, Codeforces
+# My solutions for competitive programming problems on several platforms, such as Codeforces, Atcoder, and HackerRank
 Codeforces handle : GhessoCodes
 Atcoder handle : GhassanCodes